axibase/atsd/configuration/entity_views.md

 **Name** | **Description**
 ---|---
+Enabled Column | Entity status.
 Entity Tag | Name of the entity tag.
-Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:{key-name=key-value}:tag-name`.
+Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:[{key-name=key-value}]:tag-name`.
-Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for first one will be displayed.
+Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for the latest series will be displayed.
 Name Column | Entity name with a link to the editor page for the entity.
 Label Column | Entity label with a link to the editor page for the entity.
-Portals Column | Link to the portals page.
+Portals Column | Link to the portals page for the entity.
 Properties Column | Link to the properties page for the entity.
-Last Insert | Last insert date for the specified metric with a link to the list of last insert dates for metrics of the given entity.<br>Value must be specified as `metric:[threshold]`, where the optional parameter `threshold` is the permissible lag.<br>If `lastInsertDate < now - threshold`, the cell is highlighted with orange background.
+Last Insert | Last insert date for all or one metric collected by the entity with a link to the last insert table.<br>If the column value is not specified, the last insert date is calculated for all metrics.
+The column value accepts settings in the format of `metric:[lag]`, where the optional `lag` parameter denotes the maximum delay in seconds.
+If the last insert date for the entity is before `now - lag`, the cell is highlighted with orange background.
-Enabled Column | Entity status.

 ### Links